jiayihu/blog/src/articles/css-custom-properties-performance-2018.md

 }
 ```

-Given a `container` of 25000 `span` nodes, the previous benchmark will set a `--bg` property on the container and then on a single child.
+Given a `container` of 25000 `span` nodes, the benchmark will set a `--bg` property on the container and then use it for each child.
 With my current laptop, a *2018 MacBook Pro 15" 2,2 GHz Intel Core i7*, I get a far worse result: **644ms (now) compared to 76ms (previous)**.

 76ms seems to be too good though, and maybe it was an oversite by Lisi Linhart.
 [Another benchmark by Matt Stow](https://codepen.io/stowball/pen/ygmLrQ) in 2017 returned a rendering time of 51ms for 1k items, whereas I get around 66ms for the same elements.
 Therefore I doubt it was possible to achieve 76ms with 25k spans.

-Setting a custom property only on a single child hasn't changed: **1.4ms (now) compared to 1.6s (previous)**.
+Setting a custom property only on a single child hasn't changed instead: **1.4ms (now) compared to 1.6ms (previous)**.

-Okay, so it's still clear that we must be careful with container custom properties because it affects children nodes and recalculation becomes expensive.
+So it's still clear that we must be careful with container custom properties because it affects children nodes and recalculation becomes expensive.
+If you use Custom Properties throughout your application and by defining them at the root element, you'll incur significant performance issues.

-However, this information doesn't help with deciding whether to use them or not because other solutions which require children to change their styles are also not cheap.
-Let's, for instance, compare it with inline styles, which are one of the strategies used in React for dynamic styling.
+However, this information alone doesn't help with deciding whether to use them or not because other solutions which require children to change their styles are also not cheap.
+Let's, for instance, compare it with inline styles, which is one of the strategies used in React for dynamic styling.

 ![Custom properties vs inline styles](/images/css-custom-properties-performance-2018/inline-vs-variables.png)

 [Try it yourself on Codepen](https://codepen.io/jiayihu/pen/BOrLea?editors=0111), forked from the one by Lisi Linhart.

 Results show how inline styles are actually slower than setting a custom property on the parent.
-You might then consider using CSS variables if you are currently relying on inline styles for dynamic styling.
+You might therefore consider using CSS variables if you are currently relying on inline styles for dynamic styling.

 ## Using calc()